otrv4/otrv4-prekey-server/otrv4-prekey-server.md

 * `Alices_Client_Profile`: Alice's Client Profile.
 As defined in section [Creating a Client Profile](https://github.com/otrv4/otrv4/blob/master/otrv4.md#creating-a-user-profile) of the OTRv4 protocol.
-* `Prekey_Server_Identifier`: the Prekey Server Identifier.
+* `Prekey_Server_Composite_Identity`: the Prekey Server Composite Identity.

-Alice is also expected to have the Prekey Server Identifier and the server long-term public key, so that they can be manually verified by her.
+Alice is also expected to have the Prekey Server Composite Identity and the server long-term public key, so that they can be manually verified by her.

 Alice will be initiating the DAKEZ with the Prekey Server: